Care Guides > Best Care Homes For Learning Disabilities in the UK - Handpicked by Our Care Experts

 Castle Park in Hull

-Part of the Castle Care Village, Castle Park care home is set within a group of friendly, single-storey homes on the eastern edge of Hull.
+Part of the Castle Care Village, Castle Park care home is set within a group of friendly, single-storey homes, and is one of the best care homes in Hull.
 At Castle Park, residents are within a short distance of the coast, with visits to local seaside resorts regularly arranged.
 This home provides support for younger adults - predominantly aged between 18 and working age - whose primary needs are based on physical or learning disabilities.

 Castle Park care home